-Producing an effective learning environment with technology is a challenge [26].
-Hayden reports that among 1,060 nursing school respondents, 78% have faculty members who write their own simulation scenarios, but of those, only 30% have received any training on how to do so [3].
+Producing an effective learning environment with technology is a challenge [26; 51].
+A 2010 study by Hayden reports that among 1,060 nursing school respondents, 78% of faculty members surveyed needed to write their own simulation scenarios, but of those, only 30% had received any training on how to do so [3].
+Evidence suggests that training for educators on simulation remains inadequate.
+Furthermore, limited resources are available to enhance the educator's ability to develop simulation scenarios [51].
 For many just starting to use simulation, the most difficult step is getting started.
-Many companies and even some text book publishers are beginning to sell prepackaged simulation scenarios with varying levels of complexity.
+Many companies and even some textbook publishers are beginning to sell prepackaged simulation scenarios with varying levels of complexity.
 These can be convenient to use, but as educators start to do more teaching with simulation, these generic, premade scenarios are not likely to meet all their needs.

 As a response to the growing use of simulation in healthcare, the International Nursing Association for Clinical Simulation and Learning (INACSL) was founded in 2003 and now has more than 2,500 members worldwide.
-The INACSL maintains and continually updates their Standards of Best Practice for Simulation, which is intended to assists in the creation and analysis of effectiveness for simulations in nursing.
-Eleven criteria have been identified as essential in creating simulation-based experiences that are purposefully designed to meet identified objectives and optimize achievement of expected outcomes [47]:
+The INACSL maintains and continually updates (most recently in 2021) their Standards of Best Practice for Simulation, which is intended to assist in the creation and analysis of effectiveness for simulations in nursing.
+Eleven criteria have been identified as essential in creating simulation-based experiences that are purposefully designed to meet identified objectives and optimize the achievement of expected outcomes [47].
+These 11 standards consist of best practices in the areas of professional development, prebriefing, simulation design, facilitation, debriefing process, operations, outcomes and objectives, professional integrity, simulation-enhanced interprofessional education, and evaluation of learning and performance [71].
+Highlights include [47]:

-- Perform a needs assessment to provide the foundational evidence of the need for a well-designed simulation-based experience. - Construct measureable objectives. - Structure the format of a simulation based on the purpose, theory, and modality for the simulation-based experience. - Design a scenario or case to provide the context for the simulation-based experience. - Use various types of fidelity to create the required perception of realism. - Maintain a facilitative approach that is participant centered and driven by the objectives, participant's knowledge or level of experience, and the expected outcomes. - Begin simulation-based experiences with a prebriefing. - Follow simulation-based experiences with a debriefing and/or feedback session. - Include an evaluation of the participant(s), the facilitator(s), the simulation-based experience, the facility, and the support team. - Provide preparation materials and resources to promote participants' ability to meet identified objectives and achieve expected outcomes of the simulation-based experience. - Pilot test simulation-based experiences before full implementation.
+- Perform a needs assessment to provide foundational evidence of the need for a well-designed simulation-based experience. - Construct measurable objectives. - Structure the format of a simulation based on the purpose, theory, and modality for the simulation-based experience. - Design a scenario or case to provide the context for the simulation-based experience. - Use various types of fidelity to create the required perception of realism. - Maintain a facilitative approach that is participant-centered and driven by the objectives, participant's knowledge or level of experience, and the expected outcomes. - Begin simulation-based experiences with a prebriefing. - Follow simulation-based experiences with a debriefing and/or feedback session. - Include an evaluation of the participant(s), the facilitator(s), the simulation-based experience, the facility, and the support team. - Provide preparation materials and resources to promote participants' ability to meet identified objectives and achieve the expected outcomes of the simulation-based experience. - Pilot test simulation-based experiences before full implementation.